 When choosing an instrument, you may wish to consider factors such as:

 – Cost.
 Can you rent the instrument, or do you need to buy up front?
-Please note our special for a free guitar with lessons, and our affordable rental rates for band and orchestra instruments.
+Please note our affordable rental rates for guitar/bass, band and orchestra instruments.
 Also, many drum students begin with only a practice pad and drumsticks.
 For piano students, a keyboard is a perfectly acceptable instrument to learn on.

 – Musical Genre.
 What style of music do you most enjoy?
 Think about what resonates best with you, even if you don’t really know why.
 If you’re a rocker at heart, you may want to consider guitar, bass or drums.
 If jazz is your cuppa tea, you might be best suited for trumpet, saxophone, or trombone.
 If you prefer a more formal, classical music education, piano or violin could fit you.
 Although most instruments are found in a variety of musical genres, if you are undecided as to which one to try first, it may help to consider the genres, artists, or songs you like best and think about which instruments shine through to you as you listen to your favorite songs.